-The clone() method of Vector class is used to return a shallow copy of this vector.
+The clone() method of the Vector class is used to return a shallow copy of this vector provided by the Object class.
 It just creates a copy of the vector.
 The copy will have a reference to a clone of the internal data array but not a reference to the original internal data array.

-Parameters: The method does not take any parameter.
+Parameters: The method does not take any parameters.

 Return Value: The method returns an Object which is just the copy of the vector.

 Exception Thrown: CloneNotSupportedException: This exception is thrown if the object’s class does not support the Cloneable interface.